JavaScript Fundamentals

 Arrays with const

-Arrays declared with const
+Arrays declared with const behave similarly to

 objects: